 One Campus Gives You College Credits Before Graduation

 I have worked with buyers all over Austin ISD for nearly two decades, and one thing that comes up constantly is how different the high school experience can be depending on which campus you choose.
 And Austin ISD gives you real choices here.
-Navarro is a classic neighborhood campus with strong academics, 7 out of 7 TEA distinctions, and a student body of about 700 that creates a more intimate school environment.
-Northeast Early College is larger at 972 students and draws from across the district through its competitive admissions process.
+Navarro serves about 1,633 students, while Northeast Early College serves 972, and both draw from across the district through their competitive admissions processes.
+(Texas Education Agency, 2025 Accountability Ratings) Neither campus earned any TEA distinctions in 2025 (both came in at 0 of 7), so the difference between them is not about hardware.
+It is about mission, size, and the neighborhoods around them.

 Northeast Early College vs Navarro: Quick Comparison